jwalton/rust-book-abridged/docs/ch08-common-collections.md

 ## 8.2 - Storing UTF-8 Encoded Text with Strings

-We're going to talk about strings here in the chapter on collections, because a string is basically a vector of characters.
-In fact, the underlying implementation of `String` is a `Vec<u8>`.
+We're going to talk about strings here in the chapter on collections, because a string is basically a vector of UTF8 bytes.
 Strings can seem a bit more finicky in Rust than in other languages, but in actual fact most other languages let you do very unsafe things with Strings and the real difference is that Rust tries to protect you from this.

 ### What Is a String?